Toast

-PolyJet 3D is a 3D printing technology known for its customizable material properties and excellent surface finish.
-It works by jetting UV curable resin onto a build tray in a process that is somewhat similar to inkjet printing.
-PolyJet 3D printing offers one of the most advanced industrial 3D printing solutions available, producing parts with incredible precision and speed.
-It also supports the ability to print in multiple materials at once and can simulate rubber materials of different durometers, multi-color 3D printing, and simulated overmolds.
+PolyJet printing is a 3D printing technology known for its customizable material properties, excellent surface finish, incredible precision and speed.
+Our PolyJet machines support the ability to simultaneously print multiple materials and simulate rubber materials of different durometers, multi-color 3D printing, transparent or translucent parts, and simulated overmolds.

 ---|---|---|---|---|---|